Close

 For Veterans: All the Benefits of Home

 You saw your share of moving in the military.
-Now, as a veteran, maybe you’re thinking about settling down.
-Thanks to your service, you’ve earned good benefits on the home front.
+Now, as a veteran, maybe you’re thinking about settling down in one place.
+Thanks to your service, you’ve earned good benefits on the homefront.
 Check out these loan and assistance programs as you make a place for yourself in the civilian world.

-Most service members transitioning out have one year to complete a final military move at government expense.
+Most service members transitioning out have three years if retiring and 180 days if separating before retirement to complete a final military move at the government’s expense.
 Plan early and visit your installation’s relocation support offices as you organize your move.
 Find comprehensive moving information on the Military OneSource Preparing to Move page.

-The U.S. Department of Veterans Affairs offers substantial help with home buying.
-You don’t have to be a first-time homebuyer to take advantage of VA Home Loans.
+The U.S. Department of Veterans Affairs offers substantial help with home loans and general housing assistance.
+You don’t have to be a first-time homebuyer to take advantage of VA home loans.

 • Purchase a home at a competitive interest rate with a Purchase Loan, often without requiring a down payment or mortgage insurance.